Direct LiDAR-Inertial Odometry: Lightweight LIO with Continuous-Time Motion Correction: Related Work

 LiDAR odometry approaches can also be broadly classified according to their method of incorporating other sensing modalities into the estimation pipeline. \textit{Loosely}-coupled methods \cite{zhang2014loam, shan2018lego, palieri2020locus, tagliabue2020lion, chen2022direct} process data sequentially.
 For example, IMU measurements are used to augment LiDAR scan registration by providing an optimization prior.
 These methods are often quite robust due to the precision of LiDAR measurements, but localization results can be less accurate as only a subset of all available data is used for estimation. \textit{Tightly}-coupled methods \cite{shan2020lio, xu2022fast, ye2019tightly, nguyen2021miliom}, on the otherhand, can offer improved accuracy by jointly considering measurements from all sensing modalities.
-These methods commonly employ either graph-based optimization \cite{shan2020lio, ye2019tightly, nguyen2021miliom} or a recursive filtering framework, e.g., Kalman filter \cite{xu2021fast, xu2022fast}.
-However, these approaches possess minimal convergence guarantees even in the most ideal settings which can result in significant localization error from inconsistent sensor fusion and deformed maps from poor scan placement.
+These methods commonly employ either graph-based optimization \cite{shan2020lio, ye2019tightly, nguyen2021miliom, zhang2016degeneracy} or a stochastic filtering framework, e.g., Kalman filter \cite{xu2021fast, xu2022fast}.
+However, compared to geometric observers \cite{baldwin2007complementary, vasconcelos2008nonlinear}, these approaches possess minimal convergence guarantees even in the most ideal settings which can result in significant localization error from inconsistent sensor fusion and map deformation from incorrect scan placement.